jkingportfolio/CI_PP1_TheCocktailBar/README.md

-13. As the site owner i would want to be able to take bookings via an online form booking system
+13. As the site owner I would want to be able to take bookings via an online form booking system

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |